 What is the process to become a foster care provider?

-- Complete a foster application and drop it off or mail it to Loudoun County Animal Services (ATTN: Foster Program), 39820 Charles Town Pike, Waterford, VA 20197; fax it to 540-882-3984; or email it to us.
-You may download an application online (PDF).
+- Complete a foster application online!
 Please note that applicants must be 18 years of age to apply for the foster program.

 - The application is received by the shelter and submitted for review.
 Applicants may be contacted for a follow-up conversation.

-If you are not able to foster and would still like to help in some way, we have information about other volunteer opportunities on our About Volunteering page.
+If you are not able to foster and would still like to help in some way, we have information about other volunteer opportunities on our Volunteer page.
 Please take a moment to review how you can help shelter animals in need.

 Thank you for your interest in our foster program!
 If you have any questions, please email us.